Alfred Durlacher

 In 1851 Durlacher returned to work for the government, being variously employed as a clerk in the governor's office, working in the Finance Department and as registrar of deeds.
 In May 1853 he married Christina Slade, the daughter of Frederick Slade, a former resident magistrate of the Toodyay district.
 By 1856 the couple had five children.
 Durlacher rose in the ranks of the public service becoming acting Registrar General and clerk to the Finance Board, and a justice of the peace.
 In 1860 his wife died giving birth to their sixth child, who did not survive.

 In 1861 Durlacher was appointed resident magistrate of the Toodyay district, replacing Joseph Strelley Harris, who had been transferred to Busselton.
 By then the new townsite of Newcastle had been established around the Convict Hiring Depot and Pensioner Guard village.
 The old town of Toodyay had been subject to periodic flooding while the Depot was situated upstream on higher ground.
 During 1860 there had been no new convict arrivals in the colony, leading to the belief that transportation had ceased.
 As a consequence many of the Depot buildings, which belonged to the Imperial government, had become vacant.
 When Durlacher arrived he was permitted to select a three-room building at the Depot to use as his residency.
 He considered it inadequate for his requirements, possibly one of the reasons why he left his young children in Perth in charge of a nursemaid, and unsuccessfully submitted a floor plan showing proposed extensions to the building.

 In July 1861 Governor Arthur Kennedy allowed the colonial government to occupy unused buildings at the Depot.
 Durlacher was assigned the former superintendent's quarters.

-With the closing down of government buildings at the old Toodyay settlement, such as the new gaol, the police were transferred to the Depot at Newcastle and re-located in the vacant buildings.
+With the closing down of government buildings at the old Toodyay settlement, such as the new jail, the police were transferred to the Depot at Newcastle and re-located in the vacant buildings.
 Durlacher was instructed to provide a list of the buildings at the Newcastle Depot.
 Apart from the superintendent's quarters, which became the magistrate's residency, there were the warders' quarters, where the lock-up keeper lived; two sappers' quarters, one used for the courthouse and police; and the commissariat issuers' quarters and commissariat stables, which were occupied by the police.
 A new three-celled lock-up was built within a section of the barracks.